Should I get life insurance if I’m covered through work?

 The bottom line

 Term life insurance provides the best and most comprehensive benefits for your loved ones and estate.
 As the reasons above outline, life insurance through group benefits, while great when you have them, is not a guarantee.
-For true coverage that transcends your current job and matches the flexibility you might need as your career evolves, term life insurance is the simplest answer.
+For true coverage that transcends your current job and matches the flexibility you might need as your career evolves, buying additional life insurance is your best bet.

 The information above is intended for informational purposes only and is based on PolicyAdvisor’s own views, which are subject to change without notice.
 This content is not intended and should not be construed to constitute financial or legal advice.
 PolicyAdvisor accepts no responsibility for the outcome of people choosing to act on the information contained on this website.
 PolicyAdvisor makes every effort to include updated, accurate information.
 The above content may not include all terms, conditions, limitations, exclusions, termination, and other provisions of the policies described, some of which may be material to the policy selection.
 Please refer to the actual policy documents for complete details.
 In case of any discrepancy, the language in the actual policy documents will prevail.
 All rights reserved.